-This traditional doctrine refers to a one-time event.
-But recently I’ve heard of the teaching going around that even today the dead can receive the gospel and be saved.
+This traditional doctrine refers to a one-time event in the past.
+But recently I’ve heard of a teaching going around that even today those who are physically dead can receive the gospel and be saved.
 Is it true that the gospel can be preached to the dead?
 Let’s take a closer look at these verses using a literal translation from the original Greek:

-1 Peter 3:18: “For Christ [Messiah] also suffered once for sins, the righteous for the unrighteous, that he might bring you to God, having on one hand been put to death by flesh [in his crucifixion], but on the other made alive by the Spirit [in his resurrection];
+1 Peter 3:18: “For Messiah also suffered once for sins, the righteous for the unrighteous, that he might bring you to God, having on one hand been put to death by flesh, but on the other made alive by the Spirit;

 (19) by whom [by the Spirit], having also gone to the spirits in prison,